For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We're kind of stating the obvious here, but borrowing money from friends isn't the only solution to a cash crisis.

 Your friend has a few options.
-Point them in the direction of your university's money advice service.
-They could be eligible for funding from the uni's hardship funds, or even some bursaries and scholarships that they weren't previously aware of.
+You could point them in the direction of the university's money advice service.
+They might be eligible for funding from the uni's hardship funds, or even some bursaries and scholarships they weren't previously aware of.

-They should definitely avoid payday loans.
-There are alternative funding options that could help them get their bank balance looking healthy again, without any of the risks associated with high-interest loans.
+They should avoid payday loans.
+There are alternative funding options that could help them without the risks associated with high-interest loans.

 5. Do you trust them to pay you back?

-As we're talking about friends here, it's likely that you'll automatically believe you can trust them to pay you back… because they're your mate.
+As we're talking about friends here, you might automatically believe you can trust them to pay you back… because they're your mate.

 But remember that if someone is particularly bad with money, they might find it genuinely difficult to stick to money-related promises.

 Do you know if they've borrowed money from friends before?
 Did they pay them back?
-Have a think about this before you commit to anything.
+Think about this before you commit to anything.

-Here are some great ways to make extra money if your mate still hasn't coughed up and your purse strings are feeling tight.
+There are some ways to make extra money if your mate still hasn't coughed up and your purse strings are feeling tight.

 Katie Paterson